vortigont/ESP32-DNSServerAsync/README.md

   }
 ```

-This PR offers refactored DNSServer code based on bundled AsyncUDP lib and some other optimizations.
+This PR offers refactored DNSServer code based on bundled AsyncUDP lib along with other optimizations and enhansments.
 - got rid of intermediate mem buffers and extra data copies in DNSServer code
 - added sanity checks for mem bounds
 - optimize label/packet length calculations